usertam/openssh/README.md

 	make -j
 	make install

-On Ubuntu 18.04, some modifications are required due to the default openssl version:
+On Ubuntu 18.04, some modifications are required due to the default OpenSSL version:

 	./configure --with-ldflags=-L/usr/lib/ssl1.0      \
 	            --prefix=$OPENSSH_INSTALL             \